Galapagos Travel Guide: Isabela Island by ChokoTrip

 Isabela Island is one of the four inhabited islands of the famous Galapagos and the biggest of them all.
 The comments that I always hear from travelers about this island is that it’s the most beautiful; I agree, because, for me, it’s also my favorite for the following reasons: proximity to beaches for swimming, ease of getting to the viewpoints, the tortoise reserves, naturally occurring pools, etc.

 With little urban development, this island maintains a small-town feel with a wild touch making it stand out from Santa Cruz or San Cristobal Island, considered to be more like small cities.

-If you’re thinking of going to the Galapagos, I recommend you spend 3 days of your itinerary to enjoy Isabela Island.
+If you’re traveling to the Galapagos, I recommend dedicating 3 days of your itinerary to exploring and fully appreciating Isabela Island.

 09h00 – Arrival to Puerto Villamil on Isabela Island.

 Every time you reserve through my blog, I get a commission that ensures the information provided here is up to date. ▪ Accommodations and hotels recommended by Choko